 A – We anticipate that many companies and executive sponsors will underwrite the bootcamp admission fee as part of an executive’s professional development.
 In some cases, where this is not possible, executives will pay for the bootcamp as part of their own investment in personal leadership development.
 In the case of a qualified applicant for whom the admission is a barrier to their participation, we will work with our underwriters to provide additional scholarship support.

 Q – Is there an application deadline for the Board-Ready Bootcamp?

-A – Yes, in fact there are several application review deadlines – August 16th & 30th, September 13th & 27th.
+A – Yes, in fact there are several application review deadlines (see below).
 Applications received prior to each deadline will be reviewed by the committee and accepted candidates will be notified within 7-10 days thereafter.
 Once accepted, candidates must register and pay to confirm their participation in the bootcamp.
-When the October 2019 bootcamp reaches capacity, accepted candidates who have not completed their registration will be invited to join the waiting list and/or register for the next bootcamp, likely in April and October 2020.
+When the bootcamp reaches capacity, accepted candidates who have not completed their registration will be invited to join the waiting list and/or register for a future bootcamp.

 Q – Does MassTLC have a fee-based board placement service for its members?